Google Rating

 Blue Cross Blue Shield and GEHA Insurance

-At Hearing Group, there are two insurance companies that we work with frequently, BCBS Federal and GEHA.
+At Hearing Group, we frequently work with two insurance companies, BCBS Federal and GEHA.
 Each of these has a $2,500 hearing aid benefit that can be used every five years, and there is no restriction on the brand or style of hearing aid with this benefit.

 So if you have been researching Blue Cross Blue Shield hearing aid insurance coverage or GEHA hearing aid insurance coverage in Kansas and Oklahoma, look no further.
 If you have either BCBS Federal or a GEHA insurance plan, get in touch with Hearing Group.
 We can get you into a pair of hearing aids, potentially at no cost to you.